-A future panel reviewing this case would also be assisted by:
+Any future panel reviewing this case would be assisted by:

-- Miss Twumasi-Ankrah's engagement with the NMC and her participation at a future hearing - Up to date professional references from any clinical work Ms Twumasi-Ankrah has undertaken - Detailed update of Miss Twumasi-Ankrah's current reflection and learning gained from any further training - Evidence of attempts to secure employment in any healthcare setting or as a registered nurse - Specific information as to Miss Twumasi-Ankrah's intentions in relation to nursing or otherwise.
+- Ms Twumasi-Ankrah's continued engagement with the NMC and her participation at a future hearing. - Up to date professional references from any clinical work Ms Twumasi-Ankrah has undertaken. - Detailed update of Ms Twumasi-Ankrah's current reflection and learning gained from any skills or training. - If employment has not been secured before the next review hearing, then evidence of attempts to secure employment in any healthcare setting or as a registered nurse should be provided. - Information about how Ms Twumasi-Ankrah intends to specifically address the misconduct if she is not working as a theatre nurse.

-This will be confirmed to Miss Twumasi-Ankrah in writing.
+This will be confirmed to Ms Twumasi-Ankrah in writing.